vision-consensus/vision-fv-template/README.md

 ## Intro

-Tronscan provides a way for Super Representatives to publish their information right where the voters are, on Tronscan!
+Tronscan provides a way for First Validator to publish their information right where the voters are, on Tronscan!

-Super Representatives can use this template to build a static page which will be shown on Tronscan.
+First Validator can use this template to build a static page which will be shown on Tronscan.
 The link will be placed in the voting overview page right next to the name.

-By editing files in the repository on Github the Super Representative can manage their own content.
+By editing files in the repository on Github the First Validator can manage their own content.

 ## Example